rrosenblum/huzzah/README.md

 end
 ```

-If you want to run your tests remotely on the Selenium Grid, you will need to do
+If you want to run your tests remotely on a Selenium Grid, you will need to do
 some additional configuration.
 The example below shows how to run remotely using Chrome.